QZGao/spectral_fit/README.md

 The dataset is based on a compilation of literature data, including the latest [`pulsar-spectra`](https://github.com/NickSwainston/pulsar_spectra) catalogue (version 2.1.0) and a set of additional recent measurements.

 The fitting methods include various spectral models and options for handling outliers and systematic uncertainties.
-Although most of the options are not used in the paper, they present our attempts to improve the fitting process and account for data issues.
+Although most of the options are not used in Gao et al. (2025), they present our attempts to improve the fitting process and account for data issues.

 ## Installation